golvek/OGD-Privacy-Policy/privacy-policy.md

 ## Page Access

-The extension reads the current page's DOM structure strictly on `review.intern.facebook.com` to detect task submissions, extract advertiser names, and render a floating overlay.
+The extension reads the current page's DOM structure to detect task submissions, extract advertiser names, and render a floating overlay.
 This information is processed entirely locally on your device and is never recorded, stored, or transmitted.

 ## Clipboard Usage (Auto-Copy)